NebraLtd/FlashStick/Raspberry Pi Compute Module 3/README.md

 Or upload the Gerbers / BRD to your choice of Fab!

-#Components
+# Components

 The BOM for shopping is in this folder.

-Alternatively it's also at Octopart https://www.digikey.com/short/zvwpn0
+Alternatively it's also available at [Octopart](https://octopart.com/bom-tool/03ZTTnCO) or on [Digi-key](https://www.digikey.com/short/zvwpn0)

 # Assembly